 Systems thinking, and more recently living systems thinking are on their way to balancing the powerful, but limited perspective of reductive + mechanistic thinking that has guided human creativity and activity for almost 400 years.
-We think of this balanced world view, in which three forms of thinking systems (living), reductive (mechanistic) and integrative are combined as the “living design approach.”
-Pattern thinking (here, here, here + here) is an essential fourth form of thinking.
+We think of this balanced world view, in which four forms of thinking: systems (living), reductive (mechanistic) and integrative are combined as the “living design approach.”
+Pattern thinking (here, here, here + here) is the essential fourth form of thinking.
 It provides the perspective, vehicle and method that underlies, integrates + structures the approach to combining (and utilizing) the first three forms of thinking.

 The most powerful aspect of the living design approach is its capacity to simultaneously provide vision + method to human creativity, because pattern can integratively carry both.
 We believe that widespread use of this approach could bring forth a world that is much more alive, more equitable + more sustainable than the paradigm of reductive knowledge, narrow self-interest and over-specialization that is prevalent throughout our social and mental landscape today.
 It could bring about a world centered on fostering the profound beauty of life in all of its forms.

 A shift in perspective from reductive, mechanistic thinking to inclusive, living thinking results in a new approach to problem solving.
 Unlike a reductively driven approach that strips the world and our problems of complexity, living design accepts and works with complexity as an essential ingredient to effective problem solving.
 However it’s not about throwing out reductive thinking.
 Living design actively weaves reductive thinking into the relational matrix of dynamic, living systems thinking in a way that effectively elevates our creative potential by mixing the two together.